lucacolombomsia/turnover_analysis/README.md

     export HOST=XXX
     ```

-5. Set environment variables from file
+5. Set environment variables from file:

     ```
     source turnover.env
     ```

-6. Download the data.
-The data was originally available on Kaggle, but it has since been remove.
-It can be downloaded from my Dropbox
+6. Download the original data into the develop/data folder.
+The data was originally available on Kaggle, but it has since been removed; it can be downloaded from my Dropbox:

     ```
     wget -O develop/data/turnover.csv https://www.dropbox.com/s/qnu09f9xo30njvc/turnover.csv?dl=1
     ```

-7. Run the Makefile
+7. Run the Makefile:

     ```
     make all
     ```

-8. Launch the app
+8. Launch the app:

     ```
     python webapp/turnover.py